austin-starks/C2H2_ZF_Proteins/README.txt

  GeneName_DomainNumber_o.txt - for an original gene.
  GeneName_DomainNumber_m.txt - for a mutated gene.

+ The files are already included in the folder; just unzip the folder.

 Chromosomes:
  This folder is used to store the chromosomes.
 Chromsomes can be downloaded from: ftp://ftp.ensembl.org/pub/release-97/fasta/homo_sapiens/dna/